crmoorhead/Data-Augmentation/README.md

 ### Defining Transformations More Simply

-While the above describes all possible augmentations possible for this implementation, it is too long to expect a user to defne things so tediously.
-For this reason, it accepts simpler inputs as in our original example.
+While the above describes all possible augmentations possible for this implementation, it is too long to expect a user to defne things so tediously, especially as we often assign equal probabilities to all options.
+For this reason, the function accepts simpler inputs as in our original example.
 Here we explain how to use such simplifications.

 When defining th possibilities a given transformation we have the following permissible inputs.